captn3m0/codechef/_problems/easy/QMAXTRIX.md

     current: 1493558178
 layout: problem
 ---
-All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese](http://www.codechef.com/download/translated/LTIME31/mandarin/SVNTR.pdf), [Russian](http://www.codechef.com/download/translated/LTIME31/russian/SVNTR.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME31/vietnamese/SVNTR.pdf) as well.
+All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese ](http://www.codechef.com/download/translated/LTIME31/mandarin/SVNTR.pdf), [Russian](http://www.codechef.com/download/translated/LTIME31/russian/SVNTR.pdf) and [Vietnamese ](http://www.codechef.com/download/translated/LTIME31/vietnamese/SVNTR.pdf) as well.

-###  Read problems statements in [Mandarin Chinese](http://www.codechef.com/download/translated/LTIME30/mandarin/QMAXTRIX.pdf), [Russian](http://www.codechef.com/download/translated/LTIME30/russian/QMAXTRIX.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME30/vietnamese/QMAXTRIX.pdf)
+###  Read problems statements in [Mandarin Chinese ](http://www.codechef.com/download/translated/LTIME30/mandarin/QMAXTRIX.pdf), [Russian](http://www.codechef.com/download/translated/LTIME30/russian/QMAXTRIX.pdf) and [ Vietnamese](http://www.codechef.com/download/translated/LTIME30/vietnamese/QMAXTRIX.pdf)

 There is a **N\*N** square matrix.
 You have been given **N** specifications, one per row of the matrix.
 The **ith** specifications is represented by a pair of integers **L\[i\]** and **R\[i\]**, denoting that all element belonging to columns between **L\[i\]** and **R\[i\]** (both inclusive) in row **i** are 1, while the rest of the elements of the **i**th row are 0.